 - Add your bulbs with their shoots facing upwards.
 Your bulbs should be spaced around 4–5in apart, but, it does depend somewhat on the variety, so double check your packet for advice.
 In regards to depth, Monty says, 'As a rule of thumb, you're better to go too deep than too shallow, but you can't go wrong if you do it twice the depth of the bulb.'

 - Robert Evans advises to never press the bulbs in.
 Instead, lie them flat on the surface.
 If you press them, the ring of roots will push up against the compost and the corm will lift, creating a gap between the corm and the compost, he explains.
 This can dry out the root and lead to the plant wilting.

 - Even though these plants love the sun, it's important to not let them dry out.
-As Robert says, when they start to come into flower (when the flower sheath comes through the bud), water two or three times a week.
+As Robert says, when they start to come into flower (when the flower sheath comes through the bud), water them two or three times a week.

-For extra flexibility, Monty Don says how you can plant your gladioli bulbs in lattice pots (the same you'd use for aquatic plants).
+For extra flexibility, Monty Don says you can plant your gladioli bulbs in lattice pots (the same you'd use for aquatic plants).
 You can then sink them into your border, or into a terracotta pot (which are good for drainage), when you're ready to show them off.

 How to plant gladioli bulbs in the ground